Roxerg/edjo-project/README.md

 ## Improvements

-* Thread management!
+- [ ] Thread management!
 Ideally, more threads would automatically get dedicated to the task that is more "needed".
 E.g. if the scraper builds up a high amount of URLs it can be temporarily stopped and the thread can be reassigned to classifying.

-* An additional database table could be implemented for keeping track of data initially calculated or required for **/find** (total amount of pages, entries per page, expire time) Biggest argument in favour of this is that currently **page/next** is trivial since the page number is not-so-subtly appended to the end of the id, thus requiring id to be switched out for each next.
+- [x] An additional database table could be implemented for keeping track of data initially calculated or required for **/find** (total amount of pages, entries per page, expire time) Biggest argument in favour of this is that currently **page/next** is trivial since the page number is not-so-subtly appended to the end of the id, thus requiring id to be switched out for each next.
-* **/colors** should take an argument to return an interval rather than entire massive list at once.
+- [x] **/colors** should take an argument to return an interval rather than entire massive list at once.

-* The performance would most likely benefit from calling database actions, especially updates, asynchronously.
+- [x] The performance would most likely benefit from calling database actions, especially updates, asynchronously.
-* Write the FAQ